bfollek/aoc_21/README.md

 #### Remember

+* Another good example of `yield` and a block to DRY up code.
 * `downto` when you want to iterate from higher to lower, e.g. `16.downto(5).each {|i| puts i}`.
 (Though I didn't end up using this in the code.)